ebaschiera/soisy-magento-2-plugin/README.md

 Installation Instructions
 -------------------------

-Installation:

-manual copy all the files into your magento root, /app/code/Soisy/PaymentMethod.
+* manual copy all the files into your magento root, /app/code/Soisy/PaymentMethod.

-Clear the cache, logout from the admin panel and then login again.
+2) Clear the cache, logout from the admin panel and then login again.

-Go to System -> Tools -> Web Setup Wizard, in Module Manager and check "Enable" on Soisy_PaymentMethod.
+3) Go to System -> Tools -> Web Setup Wizard, in Module Manager and check "Enable" on Soisy_PaymentMethod.

-Execute the follow command:
+4) Execute the follow command:

-php bin\magento setup:static-content:deploy -f
+* php bin\magento setup:static-content:deploy -f
-php bin\magento cache:clean
+* php bin\magento cache:clean
-php bin\magento cache:flush
+* php bin\magento cache:flush

 Configuration
 -------------